Canonical extensions of manifolds with nef tangent bundle: Canonical extensions of manifolds with nef tangent bundle

 In summary, $Z_{X'}$ is naturally a holomorphic fibre bundle over the Stein manifold $Z_T$.
 The typical fibre of this bundle is $Z_F$, a Stein manifold, and the structure group of the bundle may be chosen to be the connected group $\Aut^0(F)$.
-But it is a classical theorem by \cite[Théorème 6.]{matsushima_SteinFibreBundles} that in this situation also the total space
+But it is a classical theorem by \cite[Théorème 6]{matsushima_SteinFibreBundles} that in this situation also the total space $Z_{X', [\pi^*\omega_X]}$ of the bundle is Stein.
+Finally, together with $\pi\colon X'\rightarrow X$ also $Z_{X'}\rightarrow Z_{X}$ is a finite étale covering (see \cite[Lemma 2.10.(b)]{greb_CanonicalExtensions}) and we conclude that $Z_{X}$ must be Stein by \cite[Lemma 2]{narasimhan_SteinSpaces}. \end{Proof}